top of page

 My research interests involve integrating geologic mapping, low-T thermochronology, geochronology, and thermal history modeling.
 My work considers new data in a regional context, enabling the testing and/or creation of tectonic and geodynamic models.
 I love dabbling with GIS software and learning about the complexities of the apatite fission-track method.

-Deeply interested in planetary field geology and aspire to conduct field work on the moon or Mars.
+Interested in planetary field geology and aspire to conduct field work on the moon or Mars.

 Updates